rtbrick/bngblaster/docsrc/sources/index.rst

 The **Routing Protocol and BNG Blaster** is an open-source network tester for **routing** and **access** protocols.

 Originally developed as an access protocol tester, the BNG Blaster has undergone a significant evolution, transforming into a comprehensive network testing tool that now encompasses both access and routing functionalities.
-Its scope has expanded beyond the assessment of access protocols and now encompasses a broader spectrum, involving the evaluation of network functionalities at large.
+Its scope has expanded beyond the assessment of access protocols and now covers a broader spectrum, involving the evaluation of network functionalities at large.
 Contrary to its nomenclature, the BNG Blaster isn't restricted only to BNG (Broadband Network Gateway) testing.

 It simulates a massive number of PPPoE and IPoE (DHCP) subscribers, encompassing